The guitar is a truly amazing instrument. But the parts of a guitar can be confusing.

 What does it do: a rosette is mainly for decoration but also acts as reinforcement and protects the wood from cracking.

 Hopefully you now have a better understanding of the parts of a guitar and feel confident about what they do and why.
-Taking the time to learn them will ultimately help you in the long run with maintenance, diagnosing problems and generally playing your guitar.
+Taking the time to learn them and the anatomy of a guitar will ultimately help you in the long run with maintenance, diagnosing problems and generally playing your guitar.